Emma Mulvaney-Stanak

 Emma Mulvaney-Stanak (born 1980 or 1981) is an American politician who has served as the mayor of Burlington, Vermont since 2024.
 A member of the Vermont Progressive Party, she was a member of the Burlington city council from 2009 and 2010 to 2012, and the Vermont House of Representatives from 2021 to 2024.

 Mulvaney-Stanak was educated at Smith College.
 She became involved in politics when she was director of the Vermont Living Wage Campaign and as field director for Scudder Parker's gubernatorial campaign during the 2006 election.
 She was elected to the city council in 2009, but had to resign due to her moving.
 She returned to the city council in 2010, where she was at one point the only Progressive member.
 She defeated incumbent state representative Jean O'Sullivan for a seat in the state house.

-Mulvaney-Stanak was elected mayor of Burlington in 2024, becoming the first Progressive hold the office since 2012, and the first woman and openly LGBT person to serve as mayor in the city's history.
+Mulvaney-Stanak was elected mayor of Burlington in 2024, becoming the first Progressive to hold the office since 2012, and the first woman and openly LGBT person to serve as mayor in the city's history.